handcrab/dummy_forum/README.md

 - Everyone can see user profiles
   - In the user profile everyone can see user's last activities: posts and comments

+## Setup
+Add your recaptcha keys to `/config/initializers/recaptcha.rb`

 ## TODO
 - add Categories to posts (tree-categories)
 - Improve UX: